bclarkau/tailwind-flex-grid/README.md

 }
 ```

-With zero configuration, it will generate a row class, 1 to 12 columns, offsets, column ordering and `responsive` variants for each new utility.
+With zero configuration, it will generate a row class, 1 to 12 columns, offsets, column ordering, gutter sizes and `responsive` variants for each new utility.

 The plugin generates the following sets of classes: